TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 	The view used of type :class:`\\TYPO3\\CMS\\Extbase\\Mvc\\View\\ViewInterface`.

 ``$viewObjectNamePattern``
-	If no fluid template is found for the current action, extbase attempts to find a PHP-View-Class for the action.
+	If no fluid template is found for the current action, Extbase attempts to find a PHP-View-Class for the action.
 The naming scheme of the PHP-View-Class can be changed here.
 By default names are used according to the scheme *@vendor\@extension\View\@controller\@action@format*.
 All string-parts marked with @